Hornets vs. Knicks Player Props Betting Odds

 Jalen Brunson Props

-- His four made three-pointers average is 1.5 higher than his prop bet on Sunday.
+- His four made three-pointers average is 1.5 higher than his over/under on Saturday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.